Precision Records Interview

 Interview with Russell Bret – December 2022

 Hi Russell, welcome to Precision Records!
 It’s a true pleasure to experience your debut album, Swim, and introduce you as an artist on our label.
 Your music brings a fresh, empowering sound that resonates deeply with so many people.
-The fact that you produced Swim independently, overcoming numerous obstacles, is incredibly inspiring.
-Your journey and artistry truly embody resilience, and we’re excited to support you as you continue to shape the future of music.
+It’s incredibly inspiring that you produced Swim independently, while overcoming numerous obstacles.
+Your artistry truly embodies resilience, and we’re excited to support you as you continue to shape the future of music.
 We look forward to collaborating on projects that amplify your powerful message.

 We appreciate the opportunity to ask you a few questions and dive deeper into your creative process and the story behind Swim.